A Guide to Takeout Containers

 Whether they’re made from foam, aluminum foil, paper, or some form of plastic, disposable takeout containers are controversial.
 An inordinate amount of energy, water, and raw materials are involved in producing them and transportation costs add up when they are shipped.
 Afterward use they can become recycling, littering and land-fill issues.
 Therefore, reusable solutions are being explored more vigorously than ever before.
 For instance, G.E.T’s Eco-Takeouts; is a green alternative that is made of durable polypropylene that can be sanitized in the dishwasher and reused again and again.

 What’s Right for You

 Ultimately, the best takeout containers for your restaurant will depend on the types of foods you offer, the price, and your environmental concerns.
-If you’re looking for more high-end appeal, you should eschew foam and aluminum foil pans, and opt for nice-looking, environmentally safe plastic containers.
+If you’re looking for more high-end appeal, you should eschew foam and aluminum foil pans, and opt for attractive, environmentally safe plastic containers.
 As your takeaway business grows, however, the most important thing is that you have plenty of containers on hand for takeout.
-It’s a restaurant-industry sector that you can’t afford to ignore.
+It’s a growing restaurant-industry sector that you simply can’t afford to ignore.